 M. Ballot votes

 i.
 The election of officers and/or representatives of this body and large delegations shall be by secret electronic eliminating ballot either in rounds or by preferential vote of the whole membership of the CLP.
 Those members who have not provided the Party with an email address may vote by paper ballot.
 Each branch shall appoint its representative as a non-voting member of the Executive Committee.
 Any quotas for women laid down in the Party constitution which apply to this body shall be incorporated in the arrangements for the secret ballot.

 ii.
-Electronic ballot votes shall be held at meetings to select candidates for any other bodies or for nominations and where otherwise provided for in the Party constitution and where requested by any member supported by at least ten others.
+Electronic ballot votes shall be held to select candidates for any other bodies or for nominations and where otherwise provided for in the Party constitution and where requested by any member supported by at least ten others.

 iii.
 In the event of a tie on a secret ballot the chair shall not have a casting vote.
 Where appropriate, the ballot shall be retaken and in the event of a continual tie lots may be drawn.
 In a preferential ballot the tie shall be broken by establishing which candidate had the highest number of first preference votes or took the earliest lead on transfers.